For Greeks, Painful Cuts Keep Tearing At The Social Fabric

 Nowhere are cutbacks more visible and painful than in health care.

 Olga Baklatzi is one of the many volunteers at what they call the underground clinic, created 13 months ago to serve those no longer covered by health insurance.
 She describes the kind of people who come to the clinic.

-POGGIOLI: Medicines are donated families of patients who don't need them anymore and by pharmacies.
+Medicines are donated by families of patients who don't need them any more and by pharmacies.

 One of the founders of the underground clinic is cardiologist Giorgios Vichas.
-With three years of austerity cuts, he says, life expectancy is dropping, while infant mortality has grown by four percent — shocking statistics in peacetime in the Western world.
+With three years of austerity cuts, he says, life expectancy is dropping, while infant mortality has grown by 4 percent — shocking statistics in peacetime in the Western world.

 The clinic, Vichas says, offers more than doctors and medicines.

-DR. GIORGIOS VICHAS: (Through Translator) We also give them back the hope and dignity that's been taken away from them.
+"We also give them back the hope and dignity that has been taken away from them," he says.

-XENIA PAPASTAVROU: Maybe the kids don't even know their mother is going to the soup kitchen and they think their mother is cooking at home.
+"Maybe the kids don't even know their mother is going to the soup kitchen," she says.
+"They think mother is cooking at home."

-VASSILIS KODAKIS: If you want to have family now, you are going to think about it twice," Kodakis says.
+"If you want to have family now, you are going to think about it twice," Kodakis says.
 "You can't dream.
 If you want to travel, what is travel?
 I have never been out of Greece.
 What dreams?
-No dreams.
-You have to keep low profile.
-I'm going day by day.
+No dreams, you have to keep a low profile and go day by day."